-Figure 1.8 Major Industry per County by Number of Establishments the second most predominant industry within the basin.
+The total number of business establishments as of 2017 for every industry within the Trinity Region is approximately 196,600.
+As shown in Figure 1.8, retail trade proved to be the predominant industry throughout the region.
+Retail trade was followed by professional, scientific, and technical services as the second most predominant industry within the region.
 Each business contributes to the tax base of their community, and most employ workers who depend on them as a sole source of income.
 If damaged or forced to close for an extended period of time, these businesses may each need financial and technical support to recover.
 The Federal Emergency Management Agency (FEMA) reports that roughly 40 percent to 60 percent of small businesses never reopen their doors following a disaster.
 The impact of business interruption on each individual business is significant.
 However, it is important to note the possibility that many of these retail establishments are smaller businesses and this measure may not fully capture the impact of a particular economic sector on the overall regional economy.